Expert writing, ChatGPT-like tools and originality

 Understanding

 Let us revisit Bloom’s taxonomy again.
 The second layer, quite at the bottom, is called “understanding”.
 For the humans to create original work, a prerequisite is to understand the subject matter.
 That is, we read Bloom’s taxonomy as a hierarchy of levels.
+(Reading it as a hierarchy has also been criticized in literature, by the way.)
 However, even if we agree that ChatGPT would create original work, this does not imply that we also believe that LLMs would have an “understanding” of what it produced.
 This brings us again back to Searle’s discussion on semantics versus syntax.

 While “humanlike understanding” does not have a rigorous definition, it does not seem to be based on the kind of massive statistical models that today’s LLMs learn; instead, it is based on concepts—internal mental models of external categories, situations, and events and of one’s own internal state and “self”.
 In humans, understanding language (as well as nonlinguistic information) requires having the concepts that language (or other information) describes beyond the statistical properties of linguistic symbols.
 Indeed, much of the long history of research in cognitive science has been a quest to understand the nature of concepts and how understanding arises from coherent, hierarchical sets of relations among concepts that include underlying causal knowledge (39, 40).
 These models enable people to abstract their knowledge and experiences in order to make robust predictions, generalizations, and analogies; to reason compositionally and counterfactually; to actively intervene on the world in order to test hypotheses; and to explain one’s understanding to others (41–47).
 Indeed, these are precisely the abilities lacking in current AI systems, including state-of-the-art LLMs, although ever larger LLMs have exhibited limited sparks of these general abilities.
 It has been argued that understanding of this kind may enable abilities not possible for purely statistical models (48–52).
 While LLMs exhibit extraordinary formal linguistic competence—the ability to generate grammatically fluent, humanlike language—they still lack the conceptual understanding needed for humanlike functional language abilities—the ability to robustly understand and use language in the real world (53).
 An interesting parallel can be made between this kind of functional understanding and the success of formal mathematical techniques applied in physical theories (54).
 For example, a long-standing criticism of quantum mechanics is that it provides an effective means of calculation without providing conceptual understanding.

-The analogy to quantum mechanics reminds about some pun I move to a footnote to limit distraction3.
+The analogy to quantum mechanics reminds about some cynical analogy I move to a footnote to limit distraction3.
 Instead I would like to keep the focus on the Chinese room of Searle, because what is argued above in 2022 exactly boils down to Searle’s argument from 1984.
-Ironically, the advent of LLMs allows us to make his argument even more clearer, if yo allow me to augment the original thought experiment:
+Ironically, the advent of LLMs allows us to make his argument even more clearer, if you allow me to augment the original thought experiment:

 To sum up, it appears pretty clear that (LLM-based) AI systems provide originality, without understanding.
 And this can be perfectly fine, depending on how you utilize it.
 Just do not fall in love and ask for a deeper mutual understanding.